paulvickers/paulvickers.github.io/_source/_pages/about.md

   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
   overlay_filter: rgba(0, 153, 253, 0.4)
 ---
-My name is Paul Vickers and I am Associate Professor & Reader in Computer Science & Computational Perceptualisation at Northumbria University in Newcastle-upon-Tyne, UK.
+My name is Paul Vickers and I am Professor of Computer Science & Sonification at Northumbria University in Newcastle-upon-Tyne, UK.

 I work in the Department of [Computer & Information Sciences](https://www.northumbria.ac.uk/about-us/academic-departments/computer-and-information-sciences/) in the Faculty of Engineering and Environment at [Northumbria University](https://www.northumbria.ac.uk/).
 I also have an